Sense out of uncertainty, HR without borders

 Global News

-Effective 1st February 2025, the minimum wage for all employment sectors in Malaysia will be increased from RM1,500 to RM1,700 (US$388 …Please login to view this content or become a member by joining now.
+With effective from 1st July 2025, the official “mileage allowance” in Belgium will be set at €0 …Please login to view this content or become a member by joining now.

 FedEE Contact and Findings